lizziew/parquet_pipeline/README.md

 The column_type should be Integer, Double, String, or Date, and it's case insensitive.

 Then, run ```./pipeline.sh ctop CSV SCHEMA```, where CSV is the CSV file to convert to Parquet, and SCHEMA is the text file from above.
 For example, we can run ```./pipeline.sh ctop ../tpch-dbgen/lineitem.csv lineitem_schema.txt```.
 This command will also print out the file size before compression, and the total size of the Parquet files after compression.
+It also prints out the time compression takes in seconds.

 ## Clean up
 To remove the checkpoints directory and generated Parquet files, run ```./pipeline.sh clean```.